Cathedral of the Incarnation (Garden City, New York): Community events

 All Fellowship in Faith courses and activities are offered free of charge and open to the public.

-Outreach Programs
+Outreach programs

-Community Outreach
+Community outreach

 The Cathedral of the Incarnation operates several community outreach programs centered around its location on Jackson Street in Hempstead, New York.
 The cathedral's outreach ministries provide weekly services to local residents, including regular meal service twice per week and special occasion meals.
 The programs also offer street-based prayer services and collaborate with various Nassau County organizations to provide community support and assistance.

-Prison Ministry
+Prison ministry

 The cathedral maintains an active ministry program at the Nassau County Correctional Center.
 The program includes visitation services, prayer sessions, worship services, and meditation programs for incarcerated individuals.
 As of fall [year needed], the ministry expanded to include services at the facility's Women's Unit.
-The program is coordinated by The Rev. Denise Galloway.
+The program is coordinated by Denise Galloway.

-Food Security Programs
+Food security programs

 The cathedral supports food security initiatives through its partnership with the Interfaith Nutrition Network (INN).
 This collaboration includes: